 These government-backed mortgages also feature lower mortgage insurance and interest rates, resulting in lower monthly payments.
 FHA loans are also much less concerned about poor or low credit scores than mortgages underwritten by financial institutions, allowing modest-income earners to qualify.

 When you search for homeowners insurance, a requirement for most federally-backed home loans, be sure to enlist the help of an independent agent who can find you the most affordable quotes.
-Trusted Choice insurance agents are able to locate a number of homeowners insurance quotes with the best coverage options at the most affordable rates.
+Independent insurance agents are able to locate a number of homeowners insurance quotes with the best coverage options at the most affordable rates.

 Many states and local municipalities have a public housing department.
 It's a good idea to contact your local agency and inquire about any home-buying assistance programs they offer.
 Some agencies will assist low- to moderate-income earners with down payments, rehabilitation costs and inspections, and other closing expenses.